darryl-h/bitburner/README.md

 * Early game: you do most things manually in the Terminal.
 * Then you automate with scripts (Netscript JS): ns.hack(), ns.grow(), ns.weaken()

+# Game Concepts
+## Scripts vs Programs (Important)

+- **Scripts** (`.js`) are written by you using JavaScript.
+- **Programs** (`.exe`) are tools you buy or create (BruteSSH, FTPCrack, NUKE, etc).

+You do NOT buy scripts.
+You write scripts.

+Programs are used to gain access to servers.
+Scripts are used to automate hacking.

+## A note on JavaScript vs Bitburner functions

+Bitburner scripts are written in JavaScript.

+- Functions that start with `ns.` come from the game (Bitburner / Netscript).
+- Functions like `Math.floor()` come from JavaScript itself.

+You don’t need to know much JavaScript to start — we’ll introduce concepts as we use them.

+You can learn more about JavaScript here: https://javascript.info/ You can learn more about NetScript/BitBurner here https://github.com/bitburner-official/bitburner-src/blob/dev/markdown/bitburner.ns.md

 # Terminal Command Help
 ```
 Type 'help name' to learn more about the command